austinsonger/documentation/source/index.rst

    main/OwlHPCI

-Our target right now is to provide help for:
+Our target is to provide help for:

-   * Network IDS integrated with Host IDS solution
+   * Network IDS integrated with Host IDS solution like Wazuh in a single pane of glass
    * On-Premises Network IDS
-   * Cloud Network IDS Software TAP
+   * Cloud Network IDS by Software TAP and traffic transport
    * Network IDS Orchestration
    * Alert Enrichment
    * Data Visualization